Why Native Plants are Important for Pollinator Gardens

 Top Native Plants for Pollinator Gardens

-When selecting native plants for your pollinator garden, there are numerous options to consider.
+When it comes to choosing native plants for your pollinator garden, there are many options to consider.
 Here are some of the top native plants that are highly attractive to pollinators:

 1. Milkweed (Asclepias spp.)